Natacha64510/home-assistant-passive-income-plus/readme.md

 ## 🖥️ Compatibility

-This set of add-ons has been tested and works great on a Raspberry Pi 4 running Home Assistant OS.
+This set of add-ons has been tested and works great on a Raspberry Pi 4 and 5 running Home Assistant OS.
 It should also be compatible with other Home Assistant instances, regardless of hardware or OS.

 If you encounter any issues or have questions, please let me know by opening an issue in the repository.